ICSoftware/rover/readme.md

+# Solution Notes

+## The focus was on the algorithms and correctness
+## Ideally we would separate out concerns with an MVC framework like Angular.
+## Or at least into modules using the module pattern to avoid any globals.
+## I have tested on Chrome and attached a screenshot of a successful run in the file solution.png in the root directory.

 # Rover code challenge
 ## Installation
 Point a webserver at the root of this repo.
 Visit your local machine in the browser.
 You should see a grid of dot characters.